 2.)
-“Superfloss” is a pre cut piece of floss on which one end has been made thicker by the manufacturer.
-This stiff end makes is much easier to thread your floss between your teeth making flossing a little bit faster than using floss threaders.
+“Superfloss” is a pre-cut piece of floss on which one end has been made thicker by the manufacturer.
+This stiff end makes it easier to thread your floss between your teeth making flossing a little bit faster than using floss threaders.

 Please contact our office if you need to know where to purchase these products or have any questions at 630.907.9680.